mperumattam96/qb25-answers/week2/README.md

 #exercise 2
 How this visualization compares to haplotypes in BYxRM_GenoData.txt

-In the txt file, the AO1_01, A01_03, A01_04 are grouped together, where th A01_2, A01_5 are grouped together.
-This aligns with the expression data in IGTV.
+In the txt file, the AO1_01, A01_03, A01_04 have high confidence SNPs with the R call,, where th A01_2, A01_5 are grouped together with the B call.
+This aligns with the IGTV coverage where 01, 03, and 04 coverage is empty in the beginning and looks the same.

+#exercise 4

+minimap2 -ax map-ont /Users/cmdb/qb25-answers/week2/genomes/sacCer3.fa /Users/cmdb/qb25-answers/week2/rawdata/ERR8562476.fastq > longreads.sam

+#sort .sam into .bam and index
+samtools sort -o longreads.bam longreads.sam
+samtools index longreads.bam > longreads.idxstats
+samtools idxstats /Users/cmdb/qb25-answers/week2/longreads/longreads.bam > longreads.idxstats